delphidabbler/ddab-lib-docs/TPJExtFileFilterExtensions.md

 Multiple extensions can be stored in the property by separating them with semi-colons.
 The dot preceeding extensions should be included.
 If any extensions are specified without the leading dot the character is automatically prepended.
 A property editor is supplied that enables the extension list to be built using a dialog box.
 This editor ensures that the extension string is formatted correctly.

-Wildcards are not supported (see _[TPJWildCardFileFilter TPJWildCardFileFilter]_ for wildcard support).
+Wildcards are not supported (see _[TPJWildCardFileFilter](TPJWildCardFileFilter.md)_ for wildcard support).
 Only extensions that completely match those specified in the property (ignoring case) pass through the filter.
-Whether the filter applies to file names, folder names or both depends on the value of the _[TPJExtFileFilterStyle Style]_ property.
+Whether the filter applies to file names, folder names or both depends on the value of the _[Style](TPJExtFileFilterStyle.md)_ property.

-=== Example ===
+### Example ###

 To filter for files with `.htm`, `.html` or `.shtml` extensions set _Extensions_ to `'.htm;.html;.shtml'`.